charliekim2/charliekim2.github.io/blog/24-9-3/contents.md

 > "If allow_nan is true (the default), then NaN, Infinity, and -Infinity will be encoded as such.
 This behavior is not JSON specification compliant, but is consistent with most JavaScript based encoders and decoders."

 Clearly every language has a well defined and consistent implementation of these concepts, so I'm sure this extra feature will be appreciated by all.
-With lexing constants done, the last things to do are lex structural tokens like brackets, braces, and commas. and put it all together.
+With lexing constants done, the last things to do are lex structural tokens like brackets, braces, and commas, and put it all together.

 ```python
 def getTok(self) -> str: